goodwithtech/dockle/README.md

 # Continuous Integration (CI)

 Scan your image built in Travis CI/CircleCI.
-The test will fail if a vulnerability is found.
+The test will fail with if a error is found.
+You can skip target checkpoint if you use `.guardignore`.

 When you don't want to fail the test, specify `--exit-code 0`.